Corinth School District: Schools

+The two-story brick high school was built in 1938 and 1939 according to an Art Moderne design by Stevens & Johnston.

+Its football team was established in 1913 and won a state playoff championship in 2019.

+The school has a homecoming parade through downtown Corinth with floats.
+Another tradition is the beauty revue.

+Schools in the area were segregated.
+Black students attended Easom High School, which later became South Corinth High School.
+After desegregation, white faculty increased and black faculty decreased.

+Edward Simon Bishop Sr., the first black mayor of Corinth, was a principal at Eason High School.

+The school's athletic teams are known as The Warriors.

+Alumni who played in the NFL include receiver Larry Dorsey, Carver Shannon, Jackie Simpson, and Ev Sharp.

 Demographics

 2006-07 school year

 There were a total of 1,947 students enrolled in the Corinth School District during the 2006–2007 school year.
 The gender makeup of the district was 48% female and 52% male.
 The racial makeup of the district was 40.01% African American, 55.47% White, 3.75% Hispanic, 0.56% Asian, and 0.21% Native American.
 47.1% of the district's students were eligible to receive free lunch.